vivaria/edisonrul.ing/README.md

 ## CYBERNETIC ZONE

 *   Returning the Fusion Monster that was removed from play to the field does not start a Chain.
-*   The Fusion Monster's ATK is only doubled if it is returned to the field with "Cybernetic Zone's" effect.
+*   The Fusion Monster's ATK is only doubled if it is returned to the field with "Cybernetic Zone"'s effect.
 *   Destroying the returned monster during your next Standby Phase does not start a Chain.
 *   When the monster is returned to the field, its total ATK is doubled.
 Any ATK gained afterwards is not doubled.